chenw7/Hand-Tracking/README.md

        If an error message does not appear, you can proceed onto the next step.

-13. Copy the code into jupyter notebook.
-You can execute the program by clicking command+enter.
+13. Copy the code (provided in step 10) into jupyter notebook and run the program.
 A new window should appear from your terminal and track your hand movements using your computer's web cam.

 14. If errors regarding cv2 or any of the other modules still exist, search for solutions on stackoverflow (most solutions to your problems can be found).